dvassallo/s3-benchmark/README.md

 ![Time to Last Byte Latency](/screenshots/ec2_s3_perf_ttlb.png?raw=true)

 If you want to analyze the data further, you can [download the spreadsheet](/Analysis%20of%20S3%20Performance%20from%20EC2.xlsx?raw=true) with all the raw data and the interactive features shown in the screenshots.
-Feel free to share it.
+Here's a [45 second demo](https://www.youtube.com/watch?v=f5CacEcWC9s) of what you can do with it.

 ## License